 Why Do Lenders Charge Negative Points On Mortgages?

-Lenders charge negative points to compensate for offering a lower interest rate, reducing their risk and ensuring profitability on the loan.
+Lenders charge negative points to compensate for offering a lower interest rate, thereby reducing their risk and ensuring loan profitability.

 How Do Negative Points Affect The Mortgage?

-Negative points can increase the total cost of the mortgage, as they are added to the loan amount and result in higher monthly payments.
+Negative points can increase the total cost of the mortgage by adding to the loan amount and resulting in higher monthly payments.

 Are Negative Points Common On All Mortgages?